ukb-aoslo/ConeMapper/Readme_ConeFinderApp.md

 #### Del Outside Image Button

-Deletes cone locations outside the image (on black border around the image).
+Deletes cone locations outside the image (on black border around the image; consider pixels with lower value then 3).

 #### Del Doubles Button

-Deletes cone locations which has distance to neighbour less then 1 pixel.
+Deletes cone locations which has distance to neighbour less then 1,5 pixel.